Ahmad Reza Djalali: Health condition

-Djalali's health condition has reportedly been deteriorating since his arrest.
-In particular, blood tests run in 2018 indicated a low white blood cell count.
+Since his arrest, Djalali’s health has significantly declined.
+In 2018, blood tests showed a low white blood cell count, which can signal serious medical issues.
+In early 2019, he was examined by a prison doctor, who recommended he see a blood specialist at a hospital, but prison officials denied the request.
 Subsequently, he was examined by a medical doctor in early 2019 at Evin Prison; he was recommended to be seen by a specialist in haematology in hospital, but this request was denied.
 The recommended follow-up examinations have not been done.

 Reportedly, Djalali has lost 24 kg since the time of his arrest.
 The World Medical Association has taken up his case and its president, Ketan Desai, wrote to the Iranian authorities saying that the conditions under which Djalali is being held contravene medical ethics and human rights law.
+The World Medical Association also raised concerns about his treatment, stating that the conditions he faces violate medical ethics and international human rights standards.